-I find when I'm in the court room often I move and think twice as quick as the younger lawyers.
-Maybe it's my experience, maybe it's my intensity, or maybe it's my type A personality.
+I find when I'm in the courtroom often I move and think twice as quickly as the younger lawyers.
+Maybe it's my experience, maybe it's my intensity, or maybe it's my type-A personality.
 It may cause me to butt heads with some judges, but you can't be saying "yes ma'am" all the time and be successful.
 You must be a student of the law.
 I have been a student of the law since I started law school about 38 years ago.
 I love the law, still reading periodicals, starting cases, keeping up on wireless service, so I can be up to date on all the latest issues.

 I still probably average close to 50 hours per week at the office, and when in trial, it's probably closer to 70 hours per week.

 In order to be a successful trial lawyer, you have to work hard; put in a lot of effort, time, and stay updated.